tensorflow/mlir-hlo/stablehlo/docs/reference_checklist.md

     1. For precision mismatches, tag the test with `RUN-DISABLED(#1278)` (if it's not already done).
 1. In [ops_stablehlo.mlir](https://github.com/openxla/stablehlo/blob/main/stablehlo/tests/ops_stablehlo.mlir):
-    1. Make sure that there is at least one test for each constraint in the verifier and type inference methods; constraints covered in ODS will not be tested.
-These tests will mostly be negative tests exercising the fact that the constraints are not met.
-Make sure to add at least one positive test in case there are none.
+    1. Make sure that there is at least one test (positive or negative) for each constraint in the verifier and type inference methods; constraints covered in ODS will not be tested.
+These tests will mostly be negative, testing that the constraints are not met or positive, testing that the inferred shape is correct.
     1. Make sure that all the tests related to the op under test are placed together.
     1. Make sure that all the tests related to the op under test are